PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 ## Module states

 When a module is powered up, or when a module in any mode receives a Reset (0x00) message, it enters _reset mode_.
-Modules in this mode MUST completely ignore all messages except for the Reset (0x00) message and MUST NOT send any messages.
+Modules in this mode MUST assert the MODULE_READY signal, MUST completely ignore all messages except for the Reset (0x00) message and MUST NOT send any messages.

-When the MODULE_ENABLE signal goes high, a module in _reset mode_ enters _initialization mode_ and sends an Announce (0x01) message.
+When the MODULE_ENABLE signal goes low, a module in _reset mode_ de-asserts the MODULE_READY signal, sends an Announce (0x01) message and enters _initialization mode_.
 If the module's reset sequence is complete, it may immediately enter _configuration mode_; otherwise it completes its reset sequence and then sends an Init complete (0x02) message to enter _configuration mode_.

 _Configuration mode_ is used to send game settings to modules using module-specific messages (message IDs 0x30-0x3f).